erajasekar/erajasekar.github.io/_posts/2016-06-01-java8-logger-trait.md

 }
 ```

-Any class can also override the default implementation if it need to be.
-If a class does lot of logging, calling `logger()` method might add slight performance overhead.
-So to improve performance, it can cache the value in an instance variable like
+Any class can also override the default implementation if it needs to be.
+If a class has to do lot of logging, calling `logger()` method might add slight performance overhead.
+So to improve performance, we can cache the value in an instance variable like

 ```java
 private final Logger logger = logger();